siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/README.md

 ### News Article Summarization

 The news articles are summarized into brief representation using the python program textSummarizationForNewsArticle_1.py.
-The precise brief representation of news article help user to understand its content quickly.
-The following figure shows an example of news article summarization.
+The precise brief representation of news article helps the user to understand its content quickly.
+The following figure shows an example of the news article summarization.

 ![alt text](https://github.com/siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/blob/master/images/summarization.jpg)

 ### 3D Visualization of News Sentiment

-The news article are subjected to sentiment analysis and collected various sentiment information such as positive, negative and compound score.
-Also number of positive,negative, neutral words are gathered from a news article.
+The news article is subjected to sentiment analysis and collected various sentiment information such as positive, negative and compound score.
+Also, a number of positive, negative, neutral words are gathered from a news article.
 The program 3DSentiVisualizationsNews_2.py provides 3D visualization of sentiment information.
 Following are examples for 3D column charts for compound sentiment score and positive score.

 ![alt text](https://github.com/siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/blob/master/images/3DColumnChartCompundScr.jpg)